 My husband is something of a worry-wart.
-He’s afraid of nonstick pans (because they might release chemicals into our food!), and he worries about sneaking snacks into the movie theater (because what if we get caught?!).
+He’s afraid of nonstick pans (because they might release chemicals into our food), and he worries about sneaking snacks into the movie theater (because what if we get caught?!).

 He also worries about anything and everything getting stolen.
-When we were moving from Minneapolis to Maryland a few years ago, he brought his deconstructed 3-D printer (mostly wires, plexiglass, and pieces of metal) into the hotel room with us each night because he was afraid someone would steal it out of the car.
+When we were moving from Minneapolis to Maryland a few years ago, he brought his deconstructed 3-D printer (mostly wires, plexiglass, and pieces of metal) into the hotel room with us each night because he was afraid someone might steal it out of the car.

 “Babe,” I told him, “no one wants that.
 It looks like a bunch of crap.
 No one would even know what to do with it.”
 (Later I had to apologize for saying his 3-D printer looked like a bunch of crap.)